ccoop/phomes/README.md

 docker build -t phdata-homes . docker run -it --rm phdata-homes
 ```
-The easiest way to try it out is using the cli with the `mla` command.
+The easiest way to try it out is using the `mla` cli interface.
 That
-is the main entry point to doing things like managing the model registry, data catalog, and api server.
+is the main entry point to workflows like managing the model registry, data catalog, and api server.

 If you are running the container interactively using -it, here's how to
 get an overview of the project: